DhananjayPorwal/Grey-Test/SQL/README.md

 *****

-🌟 The benifit of using MySQL over other DBMS is ORDER BY clause is independent of SELECT clause where other gives error several times.
+🌟 The benefit of using MySQL over other DBMS is ORDER BY clause is independent of SELECT clause where other gives error several times.
 ```SQL
 SELECT first_name, last_name
 FROM customers